TICKETS AVAILABLE NOW

 If, for reasons beyond our control, a performance is cancelled, ticket holders will be offered alternative performances (subject always to availability) up to the seat value on the ticket or a refund of the price paid for the seat element.
 We will not be liable for any additional expenses incurred by customers in the event of a cancelled performance.
-If your performance is cancelled due to COVID-19 please see this page here for further information.

 What is the age suitability?

 The show is suitable for ages 10 and up.
 All persons entering the theatre, regardless of age, must have a ticket.
 Babes-in-arms are not admitted to the auditorium.
 Please note that patrons under the age of 15 should be accompanied by an adult.